assemble/assemble-pattern-lab/docs/install.md

 ## Install dependencies

-Now we need to install the necessary dependencies to build the project, including Assemble and Grunt:
+Next install the necessary dependencies to build the project, including Assemble and Grunt:

 ```bash
 npm i